 Under the act, you must notify your neighbour if you intend to do any work on the wall separating your two properties.
 This requirement may come into play if you’re thinking of inserting a steel beam into the party wall to remove the load-bearing wall on your side.

 Your neighbour can’t object to the work, so they can’t stop you.
 However, they can have a say in how and when the work is conducted.

 My advice?
-Don’t cut the wall on your side right back to the party wall.
+Don’t cut the wall on your side all the way back to the party wall.
 Instead, leave a short projecting pier, say 450mm.

 This pier is enough to sit the beam on and provides a buttress to the party wall.
 If you can avoid invoking the Party Wall Act, do so.